 Fig. 3: Simulated tracking accuracy of increasing speed, on a 5 m radius circle trajectory in the RotorS simulation environment.
-Tracking accuracy is given by RMSE from the reference trajectory.
+Tracking accuracy is given by RMSE with respect to the reference trajectory.
 Each point represents the accumulated positional tracking error across the trajectory for a given peak velocity.